aazaff/startLearn.R/beginnerConcepts.md

 	# But what if we want to solve this equation for multiple values of x?
 Let's try solving for x = 1,2,3, and 4.
 	# We can do this by telling R to perform the function on all four numbers at once using the c() command.
-	# The c() function tells R to treat the values inside the parentheses, separated by commas, as a single unit.
+	# The c() function tells R to treat the values inside the parentheses, separated by commas, as a single object.

 	> 5*c(1,2,3,4)^2+3*c(1,2,3,4)+7
 	[1] 15 33 61 99